Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 Where most disc herniations are associated with typical bulges, protrusions and extrusions that can place pressure on nerves resulting in back pain and sciatica, this type of herniation goes through the endplate covering the disc and directly into the bone.

 A Schmorl’s node is typically found in the thoracic or lumbar spine (mid or lower back) and is most often not a major finding, as they are fairly common.
-However, after a decade, we are still trying to learn the significance of these Schmorl’s nodes.
-These nodes are usually noted as a long-term finding without any symptoms and are found in about 30% of the population.
+However, after many years, we are still trying to learn the significance of these nodes.
+They are usually noted as a long-term finding without any symptoms and are found in about 30% of the population.

-The location of upper lumbar prevalence may be explained by the endplates being stronger as you go down or caudal in the spine, thus the upper lumbar and lower thoracic spine may be more vulnerable to insults of the weaker endplates via Schmorl’s nodes.
-Regarding vertebral morphology; there are also indications that the taller the spinal bone, the less strength it has to resist vertical forces, similar to wider discs being less resistant to torsional forces.
+The location of upper lumbar prevalence may be explained by the endplates being stronger as you go down or caudal in the spine, thus the upper lumbar and lower thoracic spine may be more vulnerable to insults of the weaker endplates by Schmorl’s nodes.
+Regarding vertebral morphology or structure; there are also indications that the taller the spinal bone, the less strength it has to resist vertical forces, similar to wider discs being less resistant to torsional or rotational forces.

 How Do You Get Schmorl’s Nodes?